 In addition to the material weaknesses in internal control over financial reporting identified in connection with the audit of our financial statements as of and for the fiscal year 2020, subsequent testing by us or our independent registered public accounting firm, may reveal additional deficiencies in our internal control over financial reporting that are deemed to be material weaknesses.
-During the evaluation and testing process of our internal controls, if we identify additional material weaknesses in our internal control over financial reporting, we will be unable to certify that our internal control over financial reporting is effective.
+During the evaluation and testing process of our internal control over financial reporting is effective.
 We cannot provide assurance that there will not be additional material weaknesses in our internal control over financial reporting in the future.
-Any failure to maintain internal control over financial reporting could severely inhibit our ability to accurately report our financial condition or results of operations.
-If we are unable to conclude that our internal control over financial reporting is effective, or if we or our independent registered public accounting firm determines we have additional material weaknesses in our internal control over financial reporting, we could lose investor confidence in the accuracy and completeness of our financial reports, the market price of our Class A common stock could decline, and we could be subject to sanctions or investigations by the SEC or other regulatory authorities.
-Failure to remedy any material weakness in our internal control over financial reporting, or to implement or maintain other effective control systems required of public companies, could also restrict our future access to the capital markets.
+Any failure to maintain internal control over financial reporting is effective.
+We cannot provide assurance that there will not be additional material weaknesses in our internal control over financial reporting in the future.
+Any failure to maintain internal control over financial reporting is effective, or results of operations.
+If we are unable to conclude that our internal control over financial control over financial reporting, we could lose investor confidence in the accuracy and completeness of our financial reports, the market price of our Class A common stock could decline, and we could be subject to sanctions or investigations by the SEC or other regulatory authorities.
+Failure to remedy any material weakness in our internal control over financial reporting systems required of public companies, could also restrict our future access to the capital markets.